 Village of Litincuți, Principality of Moldavia, Ottoman Empire

-- We can assume that the cultural Romanian people of Litincuți were devout Eastern Orthodox christians when Ottoman rule began.
+We can assume that the cultural Romanian people of Litincuți were devout Eastern Orthodox christians when Ottoman rule began.
 The Ottomans, while an Islamic empire, were tolerant of other religions.
 The practice of Eastern Orthodox christianity in Litincuți would have meant that the Ottomans would have approved local leaders to be of Eastern Orthodox faith and, because of their non-Islamic region, they would have been taxed at a higher rate than people of the Muslim faith.
 Non-Muslims were considered by the empire to be second-class citizens but they were not punished, merely ‘encouraged’ to adopt the Muslim faith.

-- 1710-1713: The men of Litincuți may have participated as members of the Moldavian army in the Russo-Ottoman War of 1710–1713.
-The Tsar’s army attacked the Ottoman-ruled Principality of Moldavia which was harboring enemies of Russia – The Ottomans in-turn declared war against Russia on November 20, 1710.
-Less than a year later the ruler of the Principality of Moldavia decided to switch sides and signed the Treaty of Lutsk on April 13, 1711 agreeing to support Russia in it’s battle against the Ottoman Empire!
 Claims of bribery would fly!
 The Ottoman Empire was able to reenforce their army and defeat the Russian and Moldavian armies three months later.
 The war drew to a close upon the drafting and signing of the Treaty of Pruth of July 21, 1711 and further reconfirmed with the signing of the Treaty of Adrianople two years later on June 24, 1713.
-The Moldavian elite responsible for betraying their allegiance to the Ottoman empire either fled to Russia or were tried and executed by the Ottomans.10,11,12
+The Moldavian elite responsible for betraying their allegiance to the Ottoman empire either fled to Russia or were tried and executed by the Ottomans.23,24,25

-- Serfs were given the right to move from the land of one lord (Boyer) to the land of another by paying a fee of 10 löwenthaler to the lord which was being exited.
-There was already a flow of serfs fleeing Moldavia for neighbouring Transylvania so this was a way of Moldavia generating revenue while admitting that they were unable to stop the migration.
+- There was already a flow of serfs fleeing Moldavia for neighbouring Transylvania so this was a way of Moldavia generating revenue while admitting that they were unable to stop the migration.
 By allowing the Serfs to pay to leave rather than being required to petition their lord to be released this effectively meant the end of Serfdom.

 - Serfs were required to perform twelve days of mandatory uncompensated labour (Hungarian: robot, French: corvée) for their lord (Boyer) (Editor: Unsure if the 12 days was per month, year…) as a form of taxation

-- Each lord (Boyer) was allowed to retain a Retinue of serfs for their own personal use for which the lord was not required to pay tax for to the state (although the serfs held for this purpose would still have to pay their taxes to the lord)
+- Each lord (Boyer) was allowed to retain a Retinue of serfs (household servants) for their own personal use for which the lord was not required to pay tax for to the state (although the serfs held for this purpose would still have to pay their taxes to the lord)

 - Lords (Boyers) were forbidden from separating married Gypsies belonging to different lords

-Austrian/Habsburg Period
+Austrian/Habsburg Period (1775-1918)

 Village of Liteny, Military District, Kingdom of Galicia and Lodomeria, Holy Roman Empire